x89/Shreddit/README.md

 - After July 1st, 2023; I have no idea if this will continue working without paying for API access (I think there is a severely hampered "free" access to the API, so it might take longer to run after that date, or it might not at all)

+- The subreddit whitelist option seems to be case sensitive.
+I'd like to change this later.